90% of social media content is created by 1% of its users.

 But it also means any loser with an internet connection can publish garbage and it will get amplified, shared and it will influence millions of people.

 Doctors have a moral obligation to create and publish accurate health content

 Just like we push doctors to publish articles for medical journals, we should find a way to incentivize publication of health content to social media.

 Imagine the impact this could have in public health.
 Not to mention trust in healthcare professionals would improve – which is sorely needed nowadays.
 And the cherry on top?
 We’d drown the quacks and scammers with accurate content.

 What do you think?

-If you want to learn the art of digital writing, you should totally join us in the upcoming cohort of Ship 30 for 30.
-Enrollment closes this Friday 8/5.
+If you want to learn the art of digital writing, you should totally join an upcoming cohort of Ship 30 for 30.